 Menstrual education is an essential aspect of school health education.
 It is necessary to know about knowledge regarding menstrual hygiene and their practice of menstruation.
 In addition, there was no nursing research in Bangladesh.
 Findings from this research will be helpful for the nurses who play a significant role for the adolescent school girls during their menstruation period.

 2. METHODS

 2.1.
 STUDY DESIGN

 A descriptive study design was used to examine the relationship between Knowledge of Menstruation and the Practice of Hygiene among Adolescent Girls in Bangladesh.
-In addition, the relationship between the adolescent knowledge and practice was explored.
-The study period was from July 2017 to June 2018.

 2.2.
 STUDY PARTICIPANTS